- Things to Know

-Facts you should know about X-rays
+Things to know about X-rays

 - X-rays are a form of electromagnetic radiation that can pass through solid objects, including the body.
 X-rays penetrate different objects more or less according to their density.
 In medicine, X-rays are used to view images of the bones and other structures in the body.

 - X-rays were first discovered by Wilhelm Conrad Roentgen, a German physics professor.
 Roentgen also studied X-rays and their ability to pass through human tissues to produce images of the bones and metals visible on developed film.

 - To obtain an X-ray image of a part of the body, a patient is positioned so the part of the body being X-rayed is between the source of the X-ray and an X-ray detector.
 As the X-rays pass through the body, images appear in shades of black and white, depending on the type of tissue the X-rays pass through.

 - For example, the calcium in your bones makes them denser, so they absorb more radiation and appear white on X-rays.
 Thus when a bone is broken (fractured), the fracture line will appear as a dark area within the lighter bone on an X-ray film.

 - Less dense tissue such as muscle or fat absorbs less, and these structures appear in shades of gray on X-ray film.
 Air absorbs little of the X-rays, so the lungs and any air-filled cavities appear black on an X-ray film.
 If pneumonia or tumors are present in the lungs, they are denser than the air-filled areas of the lungs and they will appear as whiter spots on X-ray film.

 The most common form of X-ray used is X-ray radiography, which can be used to help detect or diagnose:

 - Calcifications (like kidney stones or vascular calcifications)